-BUS 296-297: BUSINESS INTERNSHIP I-II
+BUS 296-297 BUSINESS INTERNSHIP I-II (3-0-3)

+PREREQUISITE: Minimum 6 sem. hours completed.
+Minimum GPA 2.0 (C).
 This two-course sequence allows the student to work part time on a job closely related to his/her academic major while attending classes on a full-time basis.
 Emphasis is placed on a student's work experience as it integrates academic knowledge with practical applications in the business environment.
 The grade is based on a term paper, job-site visits by the instructor, the employer's evaluation of the student, and the development and assessment by the student of a learning contract.